Naval-surange/INLP-NLI/Roberta+SelfExplain/README.md

 ## Reproduce paper results step by step
 In this paper, we utilize self-explaining structures in different NLP tasks.
-This repo contains all train and evaluate codes, but here, we only provide commands for SST-5 task as an example.
+This repo contains all train and evaluate codes, but here, we only provide commands for snli task as an example.
 For other tasks, you can reproduce the results simply by modifying the commands.

 ### 1.Train the self-explaining model